The Soup: Edited clips

 The Soup will often make blatant and obvious edits to clips of shows, often killing off characters (as in their versions of Laguna Beach and The Hills) or splicing McHale and other characters into the shows.
 McHale will often punctuate the clip by saying "We doctored that."
 However, if a clip was shown that may have made the audience think that it was edited by The Soup for broadcast while watching it, McHale would state before hand "We did not doctor this."

 Original content

 Original skits are integrated into the show as responses or jokes to clips.
 Fake movie trailers and advertisements are created as spoofs to segments or clips.
 Among the movies spoofed are Spider-Man 3 (in reference to McHale's appearance in Spider-Man 2), Harry Potter and the Goblet of Fire, Made of Honor, Righteous Kill, Mamma Mia, Beverly Hills Chihuahua, Quarantine, (which McHale spoofed with QuaranTween about Disney Channel celebrities), Prom Night, Fast & Furious, and a Tyler Perry movie.

 2020 episodes

 The Soups 2020 return, hosted by Brazilian-born comedian and actress Jade Catta-Preta, was billed as its 13th season.
-19 episodes aired through October 2020 when they abruptly stopped.
-Catta-Preta later confirmed on the podcast TigerBelly that the show had been canceled and would not be returning.
+Nineteen episodes aired before production stopped after the October 14, 2020, episode, and the series did not return.